CKC-Technologies/tunl-embedded-payment-form/README.md

 ### A Peek Under the Hood

 The [`tunl-embed-sdk.php`](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/src/tunl-embed-sdk.php) is nothing fancy at present.
-It just contains all the boilerplate to do CURL calls and a wrapper method to get the form url.
+It just contains all the boilerplate to do CURL calls and a wrapper method to get the form url and client secret.
 To illustrate, here is a command line version of the CURL call being made by

 `$tunl_sdk->get_form_url($tunl_form_options)`